24 June, 2017

 arranged by Christina Vasala Kokkinaki

-An ancient Greek comedy by Aristophanes, to be performed in the garden of a GEDS member - venue TBD.
+An ancient Greek comedy by Aristophanes, this special year-end playreading will be performed in the garden of GEDS member David Lewis.

 Despite it being play that was first performed in Athens in the fifth century BC, Lysistrata deals with the foolishness of war and gender battles remaining thus pertinent in our days.
 Lysistrata is an Athenian woman with an elaborate plan on how to end the Peloponnese war and the Athenian and Spartan women respond enthusiastically to it.
 Aristophanes' language is poetic yet vulgar, so be prepared!
 A few adaptations will be made to bring some modern twists to the play.